Family and friends FAQs

 • communication skills

-• referrals to protect family income, assets and explore options.
+• referrals to protect family income, assets, and finances

-HOW CAN I TALK TO THEM ABOUT GAMBLING?
+HOW CAN I TALK TO A LOVED ONE ABOUT GAMBLING?

 SHOULD I PAY THEIR BILLS?